unrealwork/atsd-use-cases/USVisaRefusal/README.md

 U.S. Visa Refusal Rates with Charts and SQL Queries
 ===================================================

-On March 6th, 2016, the United States government issued a [revised travel ban](https://www.nytimes.com/interactive/2017/03/06/us/politics/document-Washington-Minnesota-Travel-Ban-Case.html) restricting citizens of Iran, Libya, Somalia, Sudan, Syria, and Yemen from travelling to the U.S. This new order bans travellers from these countries for 90 days, but with Syrian citizens being subjected to a 120 day ban.
-With the exception of diplomats, dual nationals, and green card holders, all citizens of these countries are banned from travelling to the United States.
+There are few ways to earn **$400 million** in a short amount of time in today's world.
+You can win the lottery, come up with the next big smart phone app, or invest your money.
+Or
+You could simply be the [U.S. State Department](https://www.state.gov/), which in 2015 earned more than **$1.7 billion** from issued non-immigrant visas.
+Additionally, the State
-What do the visa refusal rates for these, as well as other countries, really look like?
+Department earned over **$400 million** from non-immigrant visas that ended up being refused.
+What do the visa refusal rates for countries around the world look like?
 How have visa refusal rates changed over time?
 What is the total revenue the U.S. draws from refused visa applications?

 In this article we will analyze a dataset from [travel.state.gov](https://travel.state.gov) looking at non-immigrant visa figures from 1997 through 2015 together with visa refusal rates from 2006 to 216 (also from [travel.state.gov](https://travel.state.gov)).
 This research article illustrates how publicly available data from travel.state.gov collected by government